Candidate Information

 REGISTRAR'S OFFICE: If your name does not appear on the list of Candidates for Graduation or you have questions about applying for graduation, contact Mary Ehle at 608-796-3183 or maehle@viterbo.edu.

-COMMENCEMENT COMMITTEE: If you have additional questions regarding the commencement ceremony or activities surrounding commencement, contact Registrar Kori Salaski at 608-796-3185 or kfsalaski@viterbo.edu.
+COMMENCEMENT COMMITTEE: If you have additional questions regarding the commencement ceremony or activities surrounding commencement, contact Kori Salaski at 608-796-3185 or kfsalaski@viterbo.edu.